KDT Nacional: History

-From 1986 to 1990, KDT Nacional had the first female president in the history of Peruvian sports, Rosa Ana Berríos Orúe, known as Pochita Berríos, who led the club to its first championship in over 22 years by winning the District League in 1987.
-After also winning the Departmental League of Football of Callao, it participated in the Regional Stage of the 1988 Peru Cup, where it competed in Region IV alongside Sport Puerto Aéreo and Bella Esperanza but failed to return to the Second Division.
+Between 1986 and 1990, the club was led by Rosa Ana Berríos Orúe, popularly known as “Pochita” Berríos, who became the first female president in the history of Peruvian sports.
+Under her leadership, KDT Nacional ended a 22-year title drought by winning the District League in 1987.
+The club also triumphed in the Callao Departmental League, qualifying for the Regional Stage of the 1988 Copa Perú.
+There, it competed in Region IV against Sport Puerto Aéreo and Bella Esperanza but was unable to secure promotion to the Second Division.

-In the following decades, KDT Nacional struggled in the lower ranks of the Callao League until, in 2003, Mr. Wenceslao Miller decided not to present the team for the Second District due to a lack of financial guarantees, as he was the only person ensuring the institution's maintenance and well-being.
+In the decades that followed, KDT Nacional struggled in the lower divisions of the Callao League.
+In 2003, Mr. Wenceslao Miller decided to withdraw the team from the Second District League due to a lack of financial guarantees, as he had been the sole supporter of the club’s operations.

-On November 15, 2013, after a long meeting between Mr. Wenceslao Miller, businesswoman Fanny Rodríguez, and coach Juan Carlos Rodríguez, the club's resurgence was officially announced.
-In the following years, KDT Nacional participated in the Bellavista-La Perla District League, aiming to qualify for the Callao Superior League and, eventually, the Departmental League.
-In 2014, KDT Nacional prepared to face the district competition with a squad enriched with both experience and youth.
-After finishing in third place in the District League, KDT Nacional shared Group A of the Departmental League with Academia Cantolao (Bellavista-La Perla champion), Alfredo Tomassini (Ventanilla champion), and Estrella Azul (Ventanilla runner-up).
-After tying in points, KDT Nacional and Academia Cantolao played an extra match on September 21, 2014.
-The final score was in favor of Cantolao, who won 3-2 in an intense match.
-According to the fixture, KDT Nacional and Cantolao were supposed to play against different rivals, but an agreement was made not to play those matches and to automatically define the group winner in an extra match between the two.
+A turning point came on November 15, 2013, when, after a lengthy meeting between Wenceslao Miller, businesswoman Fanny Rodríguez, and coach Juan Carlos Rodríguez, the club officially announced its revival.
+In the following years, KDT Nacional competed in the Bellavista–La Perla District League, aiming to reach the Callao Superior League and eventually the Departmental League.

-In 2015, KDT Nacional finished third in the Callao District League and qualified for the Interligas, where it was eliminated in the first phase by Estrella Azul de Ventanilla.
+In 2014, the club assembled a squad combining experienced players and young talents.
+After finishing third in the district competition, it advanced to the Departmental League, where it was placed in Group A alongside Academia Cantolao, Alfredo Tomassini, and Estrella Azul.
+After finishing level on points with Cantolao, both teams played a tiebreaker match on September 21, 2014, which Cantolao won 3–2 in a closely contested encounter.
+Although the original schedule had assigned different opponents for each team, both clubs agreed to forgo those matches and determine the group winner through a single playoff.

-The club achieved the runner-up position in the 2016 Callao District League and qualified for the Departmental League, where it was eliminated in the first phase by Alfredo Tomassini.
-Since then, it has not participated in official tournaments.
+In 2015, KDT Nacional once again finished third in the Callao District League and qualified for the Interligas, where it was eliminated in the first round by Estrella Azul de Ventanilla.
+The following year, the club achieved a runner-up finish in the district league and qualified for the Departmental League, but was eliminated in the opening stage by Alfredo Tomassini.
+Since then, KDT Nacional has not participated in official competitions.